mbadinga1/CoursCMake/03_Outro/Projet_Template/readme.md

 - Doxygen
 - Conan or VCPKG
 - MSVC 2017 (or higher), G++9 (or higher), Clang++9 (or higher)
-- Optional: Code Coverage (only on GNU|Clang): gcovr
+- Code Coverage (only on GNU|Clang): gcovr
-- Optional: Makefile, Doxygen, Conan, VCPKG
+- Makefile, Doxygen, Conan, VCPKG